Online fair division: Additive valuations: Online Item Allocation

 For adversary 3 (hence also 2 and 1), they show an allocation strategy that guarantees, to each pair of agents, either EF1, or EF with high probability, and in addition, guarantees ex-post Pareto efficiency.
 They show that the "EF1 or EF w.h.p." guarantee cannot be improved even for adversary 1 (hence also for 2 and 3).
 For adversary 4 (hence also 5), they show that every algorithm attaining vanishing envy can be at most 1/n ex-ante Pareto-efficient.

-Sinclair, Bannerjee and Yu present an algorithm that attains the optimal fairness-efficiency threshold.
+Neoh, Peters and Teh study the effect of future information on the ability to attain a fair division.
+They prove: